UCLA Bruins men's basketball: Pauley Pavilion

 Following UCLA's second championship in 1965, the idea of constructing a new arena to accommodate increased interest in the team was proposed.
 In 1965, Pauley Pavilion, named for oil magnate Ed Pauley, was built on campus and has been the home of the Bruins basketball programs since that time.
 During the 2011–12 season, Pauley Pavilion underwent a complete, $136 million renovation, both inside and out, earning it the nickname of "New Pauley."
 A new attendance record was set on March 2, 2013, when 13,727 fans watched the Bruins defeating the Arizona Wildcats 74–69.

 Mo Ostin Basketball Center

 The Mo Ostin Basketball Center south of the Los Angeles Tennis Center and close to Pauley Pavilion, the basketball team's home court was completed in 2017 to serve as a practice facility and hub for the basketball team.
+Ostin was a record producer and a UCLA alumnus.
 On December 14, 2015, Russell Westbrook had donated a "significant" sum to the construction of the center, for which the facility's court was named in his honor.
 Westbrook's former teammate, Kevin Love, matched his contribution on September 20, 2016, for which the strength and conditioning center was named after him.